OllieJones/sqlite-object-cache/README.md

 wp plugin activate sqlite-object-cache wp sqlite-object-cache size 32`

 The plugin offers a few optional settings for your `wp-config.php` file.
+Do not change them while the plugin is activated.
 If you change them, deactivate the plugin first, then change them, then reactivate the plugin.

-* WP_CACHE_KEY_SALT.
-Set this to a hard-to-guess random value to make your cache keys harder to guess.
-This setting works for other cache plugins as well.
 * WP_SQLITE_OBJECT_CACHE_SERIALIZE.
 When true, this forces the plugin to use 's [serialize()](https://www.php.net/manual/en/function.serialize.php) scheme to store cached data in SQLite.
 If this is not set, the plugin uses the more efficient [igbinary](https://www.php.net/manual/en/function.igbinary-serialize.php) scheme if it is available.
 * WP_SQLITE_OBJECT_CACHE_DB_FILE.
 This is the SQLite file pathname.
 The default is `…/wp-content/.ht.object_cache.sqlite`.
 Use this if you want to place the SQLite cache file outside your document root.
 * WP_SQLITE_OBJECT_CACHE_TIMEOUT.
 This is the SQLite timeout in *milliseconds*.
 Default: 5000.
 (Notice that the times shown in the Statistics tab are in *microseconds* if you compare them to this timeout setting.)
 * WP_SQLITE_OBJECT_CACHE_JOURNAL_MODE.
 This is the [SQLite journal mode](https://www.sqlite.org/pragma.html#pragma_journal_mode).
 Default: ‘WAL’.
 Possible values DELETE | TRUNCATE | PERSIST | MEMORY | WAL | WAL2 | NONE.
 (Not all SQLite3 implementations handle WAL2.)
 * WP_SQLITE_OBJECT_CACHE_APCU.
 If true enables cache acceleration with APCu RAM.
 This setting can be updated from the plugin's Settings page.
+* WP_CACHE_KEY_SALT.
+Set this to a hard-to-guess random value to make your cache keys harder to guess.
+This setting works for other cache plugins as well.

 <h4>Configuring the cache key salt</h4>

 When multiple sites share the same server hardware and software, they can sometimes share the same cache data.
 Setting `WP_CACHE_KEY_SALT` to a hard-to-guess random value for each site makes it much harder for one site to get another site's data.
-Notice that this `WP_CACHE_KEY_SALT` value must be set, in your site's `wp-config.php` file, before activating your persistent object cache plugin.
-This works for other object cache plugins too.
+This works for other cache plugins too.
+Notice that this `WP_CACHE_KEY_SALT` value must be set, in your site's `wp-config.php` file, before activating any cache plugin, including page caches and persistent object caches.

 To set the value put a line like this in `wp-config.php`.